 These annual celebrations create memories and bring generations together.
 They give families a structure around which to organize time and events since people are much more likely to take family photos and “rehearse” what transpired as they look back on the photographs and videos.

-In an informal survey, people were asked about the traditions that meant the most to them.
+In an informal survey, we asked about meaningful traditions.
 Here are a few of the responses.

-Many years ago, Betty Bergin began collecting antique crystal candlesticks – one for each of the four children.
-As their children have married and had children, the Bergins have loved finding the crystal treasure that best represents each new addition to the family.
+Many years ago, Betty Bergin began collecting antique crystal candlesticks – one for each of her four children.
+As children have started their own families, the Bergins have loved finding the crystal treasure that best represents each new addition to the family.
 Every Christmas Day, the candlesticks fill the center of their Christmas table.
 When their oldest son found his life mate, he announced it by giving them a crystal candlestick.

 “What a precious memory that is to me, that at 31, he saw value in our tradition,” says Bergin.